Crafting a great storyboard

 What's included in the free storyboard template?

-The Adobe Illustrator storyboard template is made up of 5 artboards in total, each 1920x1080 for viewing on screens once exported as a PDF.
+The storyboard is an Adobe Illustrator storyboard template that's made up of 5 artboards in total, each 1920x1080 for viewing on screens once exported as a PDF.

 Each storyboard artboard in the template contains 6 frames for your designs or digital sketches, each of these frames has a text box underneath for a written explanation of what's happening in each frame.